erfanfh/whisper/README.md

 ## Demo

-A live version of the application is online and accessible via [epicmaze.ir]()
+A live version of the application is online and accessible via [whisper.epicmaze.ir]()

 You can sign up and join the community and interact with other users